-Part IV.
-Enforcement of Standards for Professional Dress
+Enforcement of Standards for Professional Attire

-- A. As student-pharmacists are developing professional attributes, these Standards of Professional Attire are designed and intended to be self-regulated - B. Students inappropriately dressed and/or groomed may be removed (from classes/patient care settings/practice experiences) and requested to comply with the standards set forth in this document. - C. Other policies may be implemented in future as warranted to ensure student adherence to these standards of professionalism.
+- As student-pharmacists are developing attributes of professionalism, these Standards of Professional Attire are designed and intended to be self-regulated. - Students inappropriately dressed and/or groomed may be removed (from classes/patient care settings/ practice experiences) and requested to comply with the standards set forth in this document. - Other policies may be implemented in future as warranted to ensure student adherence to these standards of professionalism.